openqasm/openqasm/source/language/types.rst

    selfConcat[0:3] = first[0:1] || third[1:2];
    // selfConcat == {0, 1, 6, 7}

+Arrays can be sliced just like quantum registers using index sets.
+Slicing uses the subscript operator ``[]``, but produces an array (or reference in the case of assignment) with the same number of dimensions as the given identifier.
+Array slicing is syntactic sugar for concisely expressing for loops over multi-dimensional arrays.
 For sliced assignments, as with non-sliced assignments, the shapes and types of the slices must match.